CSI: Hard Evidence

 CSI: Hard Evidence is a computer and Xbox 360 game based on the CSI: Crime Scene Investigation television series.
 This is the fifth CSI game released, including CSI: Miami.

 As with the previous CSI games, there are five cases to work on.
 However, the game includes improvements on CSI: 3 Dimensions of Murder, like a 3D crime scene kit.
 The voice of Sara Sidle is again performed by a soundalike (Kate Savage) and not Jorja Fox.
 Catherine Willows is also replaced by a soundalike in this game, with Edie Mirman standing in for Marg Helgenberger.

-This is Telltale's first console game which was released inline with the PC version.
+This is Telltale's first console game, released in line with the PC version.
 It is Telltale's first Xbox 360 and Wii game.
 A Mac OS X version was later released by TransGaming, using their Cider technology.

 The Cases

 Case 1: Burning For You

-In the first case, a taxi driver, Bob Castor, has been killed in an apparent arson attack inside his car.
+In the first case, a taxi driver, Bob Castor, was killed in an apparent arson attack inside his car.
 The player works with Nick Stokes in this case.

 During the investigation, the victim was found to be a racist with a criminal record.
-The details narrow down the suspects to Ed Danville, a homeless man from Arizona, Liz Sunderland, an aspiring artist whom Ed had a one-night stand with, and Debra Finch, Liz's lesbian lover and the victim's old high school prom date, who'd been harassed by him for two weeks.
-It is eventually revealed that Ed killed Bob because of his racist attitude towards the women, which Ed would not tolerate.
+The details narrow down the suspects to Ed Danville, a homeless man from Arizona, Liz Sunderland, an aspiring artist whom Ed had a one-night stand with.
+And Debra Finch, Liz's lesbian lover and the victim's old high school prom date, who he had harassed for two weeks.
+It is revealed that Ed killed Bob because of his racist attitude towards the women, which Ed would not tolerate.

 Case 2: Double Down

 Waitress Connie Roth is repeatedly stabbed in her house and survives but doesn't know who hurt her.
 The player works with Catherine Willows in this case.
-Connie's boyfriend Shane, also the owner of the casino where Connie worked, is initially suspected after the woman is found to have entered into a contract with an aging African-American tycoon to be the surrogate mother for his son.
-However, after discovering that the husband was oblivious of the arrangement, the only suspects are the tycoon and his trophy wife.
-It turns out the wife attacked Connie because she was pregnant as well, but she was carrying a girl and her husband wanted a boy, causing her to fear Connie would steal him away.
+Connie's boyfriend Shane Michaels, also the owner of the casino where Connie worked, is initially suspected after Connie is found to have entered into a contract with aging African-American tycoon Everett Brower to be the surrogate mother for his son.
+However, after discovering that Shane was oblivious to the arrangement, the only suspects are Brower and his trophy wife Nicole Watt.
+Nicole attacked Connie because she was also pregnant, but she was carrying a girl, and her husband wanted a boy, causing her to fear Connie would steal him away.
 This case can also be played as the sixth case of the PlayStation 2 version of 3 Dimensions of Murder.